 Out of This Furnace Summary and Study Guide

 SuperSummary, a modern alternative to SparkNotes and CliffsNotes, offers high-quality study guides for challenging works of literature.
 This 56-page guide for “Out of This Furnace” by Thomas Bell includes detailed chapter summaries and analysis covering four parts, as well as several more in-depth sections of expert-written literary analysis.
-Featured content includes commentary on major characters, 25 important quotes, essay topics, and key themes like Hope for Change and the Harsh Reality of Immigrants.
+Featured content includes commentary on major characters, 25 important quotes, essay topics, and key themes like Hope for Change and the Harsh Reality for Immigrants.

 Out of This Furnace is a multi-generational narrative about a Slovak family’s immigration to America.
-As an immigrant narrative focusing on three separate, yet intertwined generations, the story looks at the tenuous journey of the family as it makes its way from Hungary to America, including all the ups and downs associated with immigrant life as the Kracha family’s lives evolve along with the so-called American Dream.
+As an immigrant narrative focusing on three separate-yet-intertwined generations, the story looks at the tenuous journey of the family as it makes its way from Hungary to America, including all the ups and downs associated with immigrant life as the Kracha family’s lives evolve along with the so-called American Dream.

 The narrative begins with George “Djuro” Kracha, who boards a ship that is setting sail from his Hungarian village to America.
 Through negligence, George spends the money he has and finds himself in New York with only fifty cents to his name.
 Given his circumstances, he then walks the entire way from New York to White Haven, Pennsylvania, where his relatives live.
 George’s relatives work for the railroad there, and in time, George comes to secure a job working for the railroad as well.